 The mission of WSLB is to eliminate domestic violence through compassionate intervention, education and personal empowerment.

-WomenShelter of Long Beach (WSLB) was founded in 1977 by Virginia Beavon Corbett Briggs, who donated the house that was used as the first shelter.
-Ms. Corbett was a local psychologist and activist who became frustrated when she realized that her clients who were victims of domestic violence had no place to go when they wanted to leave their batterers.
-The 4-bedroom, 11-bed shelter was one of the first in Southern California, part of a growing movement to provide assistance for battered women and their children.
+WomenShelter was incorporated in 1977 by Dr. Virginia Corbett, who donated the house that was used as the first supportive housing facility.
+Dr. Corbett was a local psychologist and activist who became frustrated when she realized that her clients who were victims of domestic violence had no place to go when they wanted to leave their batterers.
+The 4-bedroom, 11-bed supportive housing facility was one of the first in Southern California, part of a growing movement to provide assistance for battered women and their children.

-WSLB was originally funded by CEDA, a federal grant program.
+WomenShelter was originally funded by CEDA, a federal grant program.
 Staffed by a dedicated group of women, many survivors of domestic violence themselves, WSLB was a safe haven for women and their children.
 There were no offices or outreach center then.
 In fact, the staff worked from TV trays in the house’s living room.